Ophthalmology Billing - Cataracts, Injections, and Exams, All Captured

 What makes ophthalmology billing uniquely complex?

-Ophthalmology billing is complex due to: (1) High-volume diagnostic testing — a single office visit may include 5-10 separately billable tests (OCT, visual fields, fundus photography, gonioscopy, pachymetry), each requiring separate documentation and medical necessity, (2) Surgical procedures — cataract surgery (66984) is the most performed surgery in the US, with complex IOL billing (V2632 for standard, V2787 for premium), ASC vs hospital differential coding, and bilateral modifier management, (3) Global surgical periods — cataract surgery has a 90-day global during which most post-op care is bundled, (4) Refraction (92015) — not covered by Medicare and requires ABN documentation, (5) Medical vs routine eye exam distinction — 92012/92014 (medical) vs 92002/92004 (now deleted) vs routine refraction-only visits, and (6) Retinal procedures — intravitreal injections (67028) and laser treatments have specific bilateral and multiple procedure rules.
+Ophthalmology billing is complex because: (1) a single visit may include five to ten separately billable diagnostic tests (OCT, visual fields, fundus photography, gonioscopy, pachymetry), each needing its own documentation and medical necessity; (2) cataract surgery - one of the most performed surgeries in the country - carries complex lens billing (standard vs premium implants), surgery-center vs hospital pay differences, and bilateral-eye handling; (3) cataract surgery has a 90-day global period during which most post-op care is bundled; (4) refraction is not covered by Medicare and requires an advance beneficiary notice; (5) there's a critical distinction between a medical eye exam and a routine refractive visit that drives coverage; and (6) retinal procedures such as intravitreal injections and laser treatments carry specific bilateral and multiple-procedure rules.
+Volume plus test-level medical-necessity requirements make small documentation gaps expensive at scale.

 What are the most common ophthalmology billing denials?

-Top ophthalmology denials: **Diagnostic Test Medical Necessity (CO-50):** OCT, visual fields, and fundus photography denied when ICD-10 code does not support the specific test — each test needs a qualifying diagnosis. **Refraction Denial:** Medicare does not cover refraction (92015) — requires ABN and patient financial responsibility documentation. **Cataract Surgery Global Period:** Post-op visits billed separately during the 90-day global without modifier 24 and unrelated diagnosis. **Bilateral Testing:** Bilateral OCT or visual fields denied when performed on both eyes without clinical justification for each eye. **Frequency Limits:** Visual field testing (92083) and OCT limited to specific intervals per eye by many payers — billing more frequently without documented progression results in denial. **E/M with Injection:** Modifier 25 denied when the E/M documentation does not show a separately identifiable service beyond the injection decision.
+Top ophthalmology denials: **Diagnostic Test Medical Necessity:** OCT, visual fields, and fundus photography denied when the diagnosis doesn't support the specific test - each test needs a qualifying diagnosis. **Refraction Denial:** Medicare doesn't cover refraction - it requires an ABN and documented patient financial responsibility. **Cataract Surgery Global Period:** Post-op visits billed during the 90-day global period without documentation that they were unrelated. **Bilateral Testing:** Bilateral OCT or visual fields denied when performed on both eyes without clinical justification for each eye. **Frequency Limits:** Visual field testing and OCT are limited to specific intervals per eye by many payers - testing more often without documented progression is denied. **Same-Day Visit with an Injection:** An office visit denied when the documentation doesn't show a separately identifiable service beyond the decision to inject.

 What are compliance risks in ophthalmology billing?